UnknownWebPT/Bizfum-Stealer/README.md

 Additionally, a version with debug information is available that does not connect anywhere.
 The version without debug information will send data and function correctly if set up properly.

-## Disclaimer
+## 📜 Disclaimer

+| ⚠️ **WARNING!
+READ THIS BEFORE USING THE PROJECT**:

-This software is intended for educational and research purposes only.
-The author does not condone or support any illegal or unethical use of this software.
-Use this tool responsibly and within the boundaries of the law.
-The author is not liable for any misuse or consequences resulting from the use of this software.
+This software is intended for **educational and research purposes only**. **I do not condone or support any illegal or unethical use of this software.** Use this tool responsibly and within the boundaries of the law.
+The author is **not liable** for any misuse or consequences resulting from the use of this software.

+---

+### 🔒 Purpose of Telegram Integration

+- This project may use **Telegram** for the **sole purpose of sharing a download link to data**, and **NOT** for transmitting or exposing any raw, stolen, or sensitive information directly.
+- All data that may be transmitted via this project is protected by **encryption** methods:
+  - Data is first encrypted using **AES (Advanced Encryption Standard)** with a **32-byte key**.
+  - The AES key is then further encrypted using **RSA encryption** for additional security.

+This ensures that the data itself is **unreadable** and **inaccessible** without the appropriate decryption keys.

+---

+### ❗ User Responsibility and Legal Considerations

+- You are **solely responsible** for any use or misuse of this project.
+By downloading, modifying, or running the code in any environment, **you accept full liability** for any consequences that may arise from its use.
+- This project is **NOT designed for, nor does it condone, any illegal or unethical activity**, including but not limited to:
+  - Unauthorized access to systems or personal information.
+  - Phishing, data theft, or exploitation.
+  - Violation of any platform’s **Terms of Service** (including but not limited to Telegram and Discord).
+  - Any activity prohibited by **local, national, or international laws**, including but not limited to laws on **data privacy**, **computer misuse**, or **hacking**.

+The developer does **NOT support or promote** the usage of this code for **malicious actions**, including but not limited to:
+- **Stealing** sensitive information without explicit consent.
+- Engaging in **malicious hacking**, phishing, or exploiting vulnerabilities.
+- Violation of the **Computer Fraud and Abuse Act (CFAA)**, **General Data Protection Regulation (GDPR)**, or other **data privacy and security regulations**.

+If you decide to use this project in any way that **violates the law** or the **Terms of Service** of any platform, including **Telegram**, the developer is in **NO WAY LIABLE** for your actions, and you agree to **indemnify and hold harmless** the developer for any claims or damages arising out of such use.

+---

+### ❓ Intentions Behind This Project

+- This project is purely for **research and educational purposes** to demonstrate concepts such as **encryption** and **data exfiltration with consent**.
+- It is assumed that any user who chooses to run this code will do so **on their own system**, with **full awareness** of the impact and risks associated with the code.
+- The use of **Telegram** or any other messaging service to share **encrypted download links** is included solely for the **simplified transmission of links**, **NOT** for the distribution or transmission of **unencrypted** or readable data.

+---

+### ❌ Final Note

+By downloading or using this project, you confirm that:

+- You will **NOT** use this code for **illegal, unethical, or malicious purposes**.
+- The developer assumes **ZERO liability** for any actions, damages, or legal consequences arising from your use or misuse of this project.

+If you do not agree to the above terms, **DO NOT use or interact** with this project in any way.

 ## Update Log
 V0.1 - 19th of September - Project started.